theodoreb/theodoreb.github.io/_posts/2014-05-26-leaving-acquia.markdown

 weeks of that I'll be getting back to working on JS issues that are outstanding, more on that in a follow-up post.
-After DrupalCon I'll be working hard on [PillowTime] [pt] my pet project which is an online sleep log aimed at people having sleep disorders, like me.
+After DrupalCon I'll be working hard on [PillowTime] [pt] my pet project which is an online sleep log aimed at people with sleep disorders, like me.
 The [too much sleeping] [narco] kind for now, not the [can't get to sleep] [inso] kind yet.

 Getting back to core work is fine and dandy but the problem of core funding